efficientgo/e2e/README.md

 ### Interactive

-It is often the case we want to pause e2e test in desired moment so we can manually play with the scenario in progress.
+It is often the case we want to pause e2e test in desired moment, so we can manually play with the scenario in progress.
 This is as easy as using `e2einteractive` package to pause the setup until you enter printed address in your browser.
-Use following code to pring address to hit and pause until it's getting hit.
+Use following code to print the address to hit and pause until it's getting hit.

 ```go
 err := e2einteractive.RunUntilEndpointHit()